Alex Jones and Infowars test the limit of free speech on the internet

 Their technology helped power the Arab Spring, as well as the #BlackLivesMatter and #MeToo movements.

-But it turns out that propagandists, white supremacists and conspiracy theorists have also found these sites can expand their influence and connect their fans.
-Which leads us to Jones, whose Infowars has used YouTube, Twitter and Facebook in particular as services to expand his reach.
+But it turns out that propagandists, white supremacists and conspiracy theorists have also found that these sites can expand their influence and connect their fans.
+This leads us to Jones, whose Infowars has used YouTube, Twitter and Facebook in particular as services to dramatically expand his reach.

 Tech companies have for the most part kept a hands-off approach toward what people post on their sites, with the exception of extreme cases like harassment, child porn, revenge porn and terrorism.

-That's gotten tougher with people like Trump, who's used social media to broadcast some of his most controversial statements ranging from threats against other countries to personal insults against women's looks.
+The situation has gotten trickier in the era of Trump, who uses social media to broadcast some of his most controversial statements ranging from threats against other countries to personal insults against women's looks.
 (Twitter ultimately changed its policies to allow for Trump's tweeting.)

-With people like Jones, it's even tougher.
-Facebook's CEO Mark Zuckerberg, for example, has said he doesn't want to be an arbiter of truth, and doesn't want to punish people for getting things wrong.
+With people like Jones, there's even more of a dilemma.
+Facebook's CEO Mark Zuckerberg, for example, has said he doesn't want to be an arbiter of truth and doesn't want to punish people for getting things "wrong."
 Twitter and YouTube, for their part, have largely chosen to keep their deliberations out of the public eye.

 Isn't the tech industry violating the US Constitution's First Amendment free speech protections?